So you’re thinking of making your affiliate marketing fortune through Clickbank?

 The quality of published affiliate programs in the Clickbank marketplace is a testament to the weak process for approving products on the platform.

 Practically anyone can write an ebook and get it published within a few days.

 The guys at Clickbank seem to be really keen to get as many products on their platform as possible.

-But this mantra has clearly backfired as they’ve ended up with a marketplace full of junk products that don’t offer much value to people at all.
+But this mantra has clearly backfired as they’ve ended up with a marketplace full of sub-standard products that don’t offer much value.